Harpragaas/Face-Detection-on-Streamlit/README.md

 ### Update :

 Currently streamlit is still developing a way in which the application can suuport the use of webcam.
 Streamlit doesn’t currently have any browser-based camera support, so this isn’t possible right now.
-However, I will provide a screen capture not how the interface will look like.
+However, I will provide a screen capture on how the interface will look like.

 ## Link :-